 Paper and paper clips add up to big money for Office Depot.
-The world's #2 office supply chain (behind Staples), Office Depot sells office supplies through more than 2,200 retail stores in about 60 countries following its merger with OfficeMax.
+The world's #2 office supply chain (behind Staples), Office Depot sells office supplies through some 2,000 retail stores in about 60 countries following its merger with OfficeMax.
 The big-box retail stores sell to both consumers and small- and medium-sized businesses.
 In addition to general office supplies (about two-thirds of sales), its stores offer computer hardware and software, office furniture, art and school supplies, and printing and copying services.
 Office Depot also sells goods through catalogs and call centers, the Internet, and a contract sales force.
 Amid declining sales, Office Depot merged with its smaller rival OfficeMax in 2013.

 Mergers and Acquisitions

 Office Depot acquired OfficeMax in a $1.17 billion all-stock deal that closed in November 2013.
 (Office Depot shareholders own 51% of the combined company, with OfficeMax getting 44%.)
 The combined company, known as Office Depot, has about $17 billion in annual sales and is led by its new chairman and CEO Roland Smith, formerly CEO of grocery operator Delhaize America.
 Together, the two office supply companies hope to create a more formidable rival to market leader Staples and to save $300 million to $600 million in costs through the merger.
 Many store closings are anticipated.
+Indeed, in May 2014 Office Depot announced plans to close 400 of its 2,000 stores as it looks to realize efficiencies from the merger.
+(Some 150 of the 200 are slated to close in 2014.)

 Office Depot rings up more than 70% of its sales in the US.
 The office products giant sells to customers in some 60 countries, including France, South Korea, and Sweden.
 Through its joint venture (formed in 1994) in Mexico, Office Depot de Mexico operates about 250 stores there, and in Colombia, Costa Rica, El Salvador, Guatemala, Honduras, and Panama.
 (The company has agreed to sell its stake in the joint venture to its partner Grupo Gigante for about $690 million.